keelback-code/odd-art-history/README.md

 Content

 Much of the content comes from my own knowledge as an Art History major at the University of Sydney but has been researched for accuracy and references are listed on each page.

+For the Hannah Gadsby video I used the code that YouTube provides for embedding videos, but removed autoplay, changed the size and altered the title attribute.